gurparveen/product-sales-region-analytics/README.md

 - Which products generate the highest profit?
 - Which salesperson contributes the most to total sales?
 - How do different customer types contribute to revenue?
 - Which regions perform best?
-- What is the average delivery time?

 ---